MicrosoftDocs/cpp-docs/docs/mfc/mfc-concepts.md

 Provides reference material for the MFC Library, a set of classes that constitute an application framework, which is the framework of an application written for the Windows API.

 [MFC Samples](../overview/visual-cpp-samples.md)<br/>
-Provides links to samples that show how to use MFC in desktop applications, DLLs, database applications, controls, Web applications, and more.
+Provides samples that show how to use MFC in desktop applications, DLLs, database applications, controls, Web applications, and more.